xwmx/nb/README.md

 #### Internal Functions and Variables

-Plugins have full access to all of `nb`'s internal functions and variables, which are identified by leading underscores. `nb` subcommands can be called using their internal function names, and options can be used to output information in formats suitable for scripting:
+Plugins have full access to all of `nb`'s internal functions and variables, which are identified by leading underscores. `nb` subcommands, which represent `nb`'s stable public API, should be called using their internal function names.
+Options can be used to output information in formats suitable for parsing and processing:

 ```bash
 # print the content of note 3 to standard output with no color